cgimenop/KW-BB-Helper/README.md

 ### 1. Generate League

 The `generate_league.py` script:
-- Scans the `Roosters` folder for team PDF files
+- Scans the `Rosters` folder for team PDF files
 - Detects existing divisions (subfolders) or creates them with `--divisions` flag
 - Generates round-robin schedules for each division
 - Creates Excel match report templates in `Fixtures/` folder